 What if we have more than one person in our vehicle?

 No problemo!
 Just snag yourself one vehicle pass and however many camping passes there are people.

 Dogs are allowed at this event with a nominal fee of $5.
 The venue does not typically allow dogs, so while we discourage pets on the grounds of the event, we have been granted an exception for those who travel with their pets in their vans.
 You may pay this charge during the checkout process during registration.
 Proof of payment is necessary during check-in at the event.
 All dogs must be well-behaved and leashed—and please, pick up pet waste.

 Are kids allowed?

 Absolutely!
 We welcome vanlifers of all ages to join us!
-There will be a special area for kids to play and celebrate the van lifestyle.
+There will be activities and plenty of room to roam.
 Children 5 years and under get into the event for free, and kids age 6 -15 years old will require a kids pass (anyone 16 and older will need an adult camping pass).
 You are responsible for your children at all times.

 Can I sell stuff from my van?

 Vendors need to contact the event producer to receive the pricing and registration for selling items, or promoting your brand.
 All ticketing on the Eventbrite page is for private vehicle owners only.
 For more information about vending, email firstname.lastname@example.org.